jw120/fcc-url-shortener/README.md

 ## Plan of attack

-* TODO Get root page rendering with handlebars (to show nice urls to our app)
+* DONE Get root page rendering with handlebars (to show nice urls to our app)
-* TODO Get working with a global variable
+* TODO Get working with a global variable instead of db
+* TODO Change root page rendering to use real example shortened URL
 * TODO Get working with local pg
+* TODO Add to heroku including config variable to hold SERVER_URL (and support heroku local)
+* TODO Add additional API - delete and list shorturls?

 ## Ways to run